jordane95/yologo/docs/doc.md

 ### shapes.py

-functions to draw shape in the two-dimensional array of ASCII char
+functions to draw shape in the two-dimensional array of ASCII char, used by logo.py

 ## Deployment